shaposhnikoff/my_medium_articles_starred/learning-ansible-with-centos-7-linux-12461043fd02.md

     # end of script

 Notice the script disables ssh logins for the lnxcfg user on an Ansible client except through ssh-keys.
-This is a good idea, for security reasons, as the lnxcfg user has sudo no password privileges, which is necessary to successfully execute Ansible automation without human interaction against a client.
+This is a good idea, for security reasons, as the lnxcfg user has sudo no password privileges, which is useful to successfully execute Ansible automation without human interaction against a client.
+However, if you want or need to use sudo you can use the ansible-playbook argument **ansible_sudo_pass** when executing Ansible; make sure you remove the NOPASSWD in the sudo snippet above.
+Passing arguments such as **ansible_sudo_pass **when executing Ansible Playbooks is discussed further down in this document.
+The Ansible Playbooks described in this document will assume you are using the NOPASSWD in the sudo snippet.

 To execute the script on an **Ansible client **from the **Ansible server** you could execute: